Casey, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $45,784, and the median income for a family was $52,310.
 Males had a median income of $37,592 versus $25,369 for females.
 The per capita income for the city was $26,020.
 About 7.8% of families and 8.1% of the population were below the poverty line, including 8.5% of those under age 18 and 5.3% of those age 65 or over.

+African-Americans in Casey

+Casey has a history as a sundown town.
+In 1906, an African-American hotel cook allegedly insulted a white girl.
+Authorities sent him out of town before a trial could be completed so as to prevent whites in Casey from lynching him.
+This precipitated the formation of a mob, reported the Alton Evening Telegraph, which "became furious and immediately started to free the city of the negro population."
+The paper wrote that this population was "given minutes to leave," continuing, "Casey is without a negro.
+In the future none will be permitted to stay more than a few hours."

+Historian James Loewen attests that the only exception to this exclusion was nurse and midwife Elizabeth Davis (1887-1963) and her son.
+Davis was remembered for caring for patients during polio outbreaks and for being "the best midwife in Clark County".
+The townspeople of Casey called her "Nigger Liz".
+Drawing from oral histories, Loewen also writes that Casey erected a sign at the edge of town saying something along the lines of "Nigger, Don't Let the Sun Shine on Your Back in Casey".

 Education

 The school district is Casey-Westfield Community Unit School District 4C.